Remote Notifier

 convenience script.

-The script should be installed automatically if it's not already present in the
+The script should be installed automatically (if it's not already present in the

-workspace whenever you open a workspace with the Router extension installed.
+workspace) whenever you open a workspace with the Router extension installed.

 If for some reason the convenience script is not present in your workspace you

-can also request trigger its installation manually by this:
+can also manually trigger its installation:

 - Open command palette (e.g. F1)